splunk/public-o11y-docs/gdi/monitors-gitlab/gitlab.md

 Follow the instructions on [Monitoring GitLab with Prometheus](https://docs.gitlab.com/ee/administration/monitoring/prometheus/index.html) to configure the GitLab Prometheus exporters to expose metric endpoint targets.
 For the GitLab Runner monitoring configuration, see [GitLab Runner monitoring](https://docs.gitlab.com/runner/monitoring/README.html).

-Note that configuring GitLab by editing `/etc/gitlab/gitlab.rb` should be accompanied by running the command `gitlab-ctl reconfigure` for the changes to take effect.
+If you configue GitLab by editing `/etc/gitlab/gitlab.rb`, you need to run the command `gitlab-ctl reconfigure` for the changes to take effect.

-Also, configuring nginx by editing the file `/var/opt/gitlab/nginx/conf/nginx-status.conf`, for instance, should be accompanied by running command `gitlab-ctl restart`.
+If you configue nginx by editing the file `/var/opt/gitlab/nginx/conf/nginx-status.conf`, you need to run the command `gitlab-ctl restart`.
 Note that changes to the configuration file `/var/opt/gitlab/nginx/conf/nginx-status.conf` in particular are erased by subsequent runs of `gitlab-ctl reconfigure` because `gitlab-ctl reconfigure` restores the original configuration file.

 The following table shows some of the Prometheus endpoint targets with links to their respective configuration pages.
-Note that target `gitlab_monitor` metrics are just targets `gitlab_monitor_database`, `gitlab_monitor_process` and `gitlab_monitor_sidekiq` metrics combined.

 | Monitor type    |     Reference                          | Default port | Standard path |
 |-----------------------|------------------------------------------|---------------|---------------|